 Unfortunately, none were produced for sale and this colour sample

 was probably the only one to see the light of day.
-I placed an order
+The garish red

-but did not get a reply.
+history show a little better detail.
 Note the car numbers in the round "blot" on

 The Delton passenger cars are now made by Hartland Locomotive Works.
 The long RPO, combine, and coach in maroon can be relettered for DSP&P --